Preetiraj3697/masai-projects/responsive-image-gallery/README.md

 ## Credits

-This project was created by [Your Name].
+This project was created by Preeti Raj.
 Feel free to contribute or provide feedback!